spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implement-publish-and-synchronization.md

 ## 4. Create Publish table
-The next step is to create a database table that will be used as a mirror for the corresponding *Redis* or *Elasticsearch* store.
+The next step is to create a database table that is used as a mirror for the corresponding *Redis* or *Elasticsearch* store.
 For details, see [Extend the database schema](/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/extend-the-database-schema.html).

 {% info_block infoBox "Naming convention"%}